How to Encourage Healthy Lifestyles and Food Choices for Families

 Maintaining routines that support sleep and mental well-being

-According to UNICEF, early adoption of healthy behaviors significantly reduces the risk of obesity and chronic disease in adulthood.
+According to UNICEF, early adoption of healthy behaviours significantly reduces the risk of obesity and chronic disease in adulthood.

 Source: https://www.unicef.org